Finite-size scaling around the critical point in the heavy quark region of QCD: Binder cumulant analysis

 In Fig.~\ref{fig:beta_c}, we show the $LT$ dependence of $\beta^*_{\rm tr}$ determined by these definitions for several values of $\lambda$.
 The figure shows that the maximum of $\langle \Omega_{\rm R}^2 \rangle_{\rm c}$ has a visible $LT$ dependence.
 On the other hand, the zero point of $\langle \Omega_{\rm R}^3 \rangle_{\rm c}$ and the minimum of $B_4^\Omega$ do not have statistically-significant $LT$ dependence for $LT\ge8$.
 This result shows that the zero point of $\langle \Omega_{\rm R}^3 \rangle_{\rm c}$ and minimum of $B_4^\Omega$ are sufficiently close to the $\beta^*_{\rm tr}$ in the $L\to\infty$ limit in this range of $LT$.
 In the following, we employ the minimum of $B_4^\Omega$ for the definition of the transition line $\beta^*_{\rm tr}$ for each $N_t$.
 In Fig.~\ref{fig:beta_lambda}, we show the transition line on the $(\beta^*,\lambda)$ and $(\beta,\lambda)$ planes obtained at $LT=10$.

-In Fig.~\ref{fig:distr}, we show the distribution function of $\Omega_{\rm R}$, Eq.~(\ref{eq:distr}), on the transition line for several values of $\lambda$, where the delta function in Eq.~(\ref{eq:distr}) is smeared by the Gaussian approximation as before with the width $\Delta_{\Omega_{\rm R}}=0.002$.
+In Fig.~\ref{fig:distr}, we show the distribution function of $\Omega_{\rm R}$, Eq.~(\ref{eq:distr}), on the transition line for several values of $\lambda$, where the delta function in Eq.~(\ref{eq:distr}) is smeared by the Gauss function as before with the width $\Delta_{\Omega_{\rm R}}=0.002$.
+As discussed in Appendix~\ref{sec:smear}, dependence of these results on $\Delta_{\Omega_{\rm R}}$ is well suppressed around this $\Delta_{\Omega_{\rm R}}$.
 The shaded bands represent the statistical errors.
 At $\lambda=0.003$, we see a clear two-peak structure in $p(\Omega_{\rm R})$ and find that the peaks become sharper as $LT$ becomes larger.
 This behavior suggests the first-order phase transition at $\lambda=0.003$.
 At $\lambda=0.007$, on the other hand, while two peaks are observed for $LT\le9$, the two peaks cease to exist as $LT$ becomes large.
 This suggests the crossover transition in the $L\to\infty$ limit at this $\lambda$.